-Module co-ordinator: Dr Jennifer Redmond
+Module co-ordinator: Prof Filipe de Meneses

 Credits: 2.5 (Semester 2)

 Overview: to provide an opportunity for you in the first year of your research to present your work to the class and obtain feedback.
 In particular, this involves the acquisition of techniques of research and presentation specific to historians, and the development of presentation skills and discussion of your own work in progress for peer appraisal.